oviirup/jiosaavn-extension/readme.md

 ## How It Works

+It uses somewhat modified version of [JioSaavn API](https://github.com/cachecleanerjeet/JiosaavnAPI) developed by [cachecleanerjeet](https://github.com/cachecleanerjeet) to fetch Songs Data.

+It pulls data of selected song from official servers within the extension itself.
+It dows not require external API endpoints.

-This extension requires JioSaavn API in the backend to fetch Download Links in real time.
+<small>Previously This extension used JioSaavn API in the backend to fetch Download Links in real time.</small>

-It uses [JioSaavn API](https://github.com/cachecleanerjeet/JiosaavnAPI) developed by [cachecleanerjeet](https://github.com/cachecleanerjeet) to fetch Songs Data.

 After Fetching data it gives out MP3 file with neatly organized tags and album art with the help of `ID3.js`

 ## Features

-- Select Any Quality Downloads (Supports HQ 320kbps)
+- Select Any Quality Downloads (Supports HD 320kbps)
 - Download a Single Song
-- Download an Album
+- Download complete Album as zip
-- Download a Playlist
+- Download a Playlist of your choice
 - Blocks ADs and Promotions
 - Modifies some of the UI Elements.